jieqiboh/Basic_API_Gateway/README.md

 ## Basic API Gateway
-This gateway was generated from our code generator with slight modifications, and supports 2 microservices that are registered to an etcd cluster.
+This gateway was generated from our code generator with slight modifications, and supports 3 microservices that are registered to an etcd cluster.
+The services are EchoService, BizService, HelloService on ports 8000, 9001, 9000 respectively.
 For more information on the exact addresses, refer to the /constants/constants.go file.